ContentMine/FutureTDM/tutorial/zika/README.md

 tree zika
 ```

-**Optional: Get the PDF's**
+**Optional: Get the PDFs**

-To download all PDF's of the scientific papers, we add ```-p``` to tell that we want PDF's.
-Please beware of, that this will take around 3GB of space on your harddrive.
+To download all PDFs of the scientific papers, we add ```-p``` to tell that we want PDFs.
+Please beware that this will take around 3GB of space on your harddrive.

 ```bash
 QUERY='zika'